-This form must be completed for all recipients whose primary disease reported on Form 2400, question 357, is "Multiple myeloma/plasma cell disorder (PCD) (170)" The Post-HCT Plasma Cell Disorder form must be completed in conjunction with each Post-HCT follow-up form (Forms 2100, 2200, and 2300).
+This form must be completed for all recipients whose primary disease reported on the Pre-TED Disease Classification Form (Form 2402) is "Multiple myeloma/plasma cell disorder (PCD)."
+The Post-HCT Plasma Cell Disorder form must be completed in conjunction with each Post-HCT follow-up form (Forms 2100, 2200, and 2300).
 This form is designed to capture specific data occurring within the timeframe of each reporting period (i.e., between day 0 and day 100 for Form 2100; between day 100 and the six-month date of contact for six-month follow-up for Form 2200; and between the date of contact for the six-month follow-up and the date of contact for the one-year follow-up for Form 2200, etc.).